-As the intelligent cleaning devices in our homes get smarter and prices get lower, the ability to automate those time-consuming housekeeping tasks is now easier than ever.
+As the intelligent cleaning devices in our homes get smarter and prices get lower, the ability to automate those time-consuming and mundane housekeeping tasks is now easier than ever.

-The days of carrying out mundane household chores are rapidly becoming a thing of the past and our robot vacuum cleaner guide is here to show you why.
+The days of carrying out manual and intensive household chores are rapidly becoming a thing of the past and our robot vacuum cleaner guide is here to show you why.

-We’re probably all pretty much in agreement that cleaning the home is a chore and that one of the most tedious items on the list is vacuuming.
-Robot vacuum cleaners offer the ability to take care of this job for you, happily patrolling your home and taking care of any dust and debris in their path.
+We’re probably all pretty much in agreement that cleaning the home is one of those jobs we’d rather do without and that one of the most tedious items on the list is vacuuming.
+Robot vacuum cleaners offer the ability to carry out this task for you, happily patrolling your home and taking care of any dust and debris in their path.

 While all robot vacuums effectively do the same job at the foundational level, the range of functionality and additional features between different models varies widely.